 What is this about?

-This project is proposing to amend the State Coastal Policy 1996 (SCP) to ensure that only appropriate development occurs in sensitive coastal environments that are considered to be actively mobile landforms.
+This project is proposing to amend the State Coastal Policy 1996 (SCP) to allow consideration of appropriate development to occur on actively mobile landforms.

 Who is involved?